saleor/macaw-ui/.github/pull_request_template.md

 ### Pull Request Checklist

 - [ ] New components are exported from `./src/components/index.ts`.
-- [ ] Storybook story is created and documentation properly generated.
+- [ ] The storybook story is created and documentation is properly generated.
+- [ ] New component is wrapped in `forwardRef`.